 Associate Professor of Health Policy and Management, Harvard T.H.
 Chan School of Public Health

 Program Director, Enabling Change, Harvard T.H.
 Chan School of Public Health

-Professor Leary has taught courses and seminars at the University of Michigan and at Harvard Medical School on negotiation, clinical technique and on public policy and mental health.
-She has served as a Tutor to third year medical students in the “Doctor-Patient” sequence and as a member of the teaching team for the course “Physician in the Community,” assisting medical students planning programs of intervention in global contexts.
-Leary sits on the editorial boards of the Psychoanalytic Quarterly, Studies in Gender and Sexuality, Psychoanalytic Psychology, the Harvard Mental Health Letter and the Harvard Negotiation Journal.
-She holds degrees from Amherst College and the University of Michigan where she was also a Postdoctoral Research Fellow.
-In addition, Leary was graduated from the Michigan Psychoanalytic Institute.
-She has received fellowships from the Ford Foundation, the American Psychoanalytic Association and the Committee on Institutional Cooperation (CIC).
-She is currently a fellow at the Women and Public Policy Program at the Harvard Kennedy School and with the New America Foundation’s International Security Program as well as a senior advisor to the CEO at the National Math and Science Initiative, and a Trustee of Amherst College.
+Kimberlyn Leary has taught courses and seminars on negotiation, clinical technique, and public policy and mental health.
+She has also served as a tutor to third-year medical students.
+She sits on the editorial boards of Psychoanalytic Quarterly, Studies in Gender and Sexuality, Psychoanalytic Psychology, the Harvard Mental Health Letter, and Negotiation Journal.
+She is currently a fellow at the Harvard Kennedy School’s Women and Public Policy Program and New America’s International Security Program, a senior advisor to the CEO at the National Math and Science Initiative, and a trustee of Amherst College.